arpandalal/NeuralNetworkLinearRegression/README.md

 2. Don't use sigmoid activation function, but use the activation function in linear regression i.e. h(Theta) = Theta' * X;
 3. Remove the derivative term for the sigmoid cost function in the back-propagation part.

+Another possibility is the use of tanh function as the activation function.
+A tanh function produces values in the range -1 through +1.

+If tanh is used as an activation function, following changes should be made:

+1. Replace sigmoid function to tanh function.
+2. Replace the derivative term for sigmoid function in back-propagation part by derivative term for tanh activation.
+This derivative is (1 - f(z) .^ 2).
+3. Normalize the input data (X) and the output valus (y) so that they fall in the range -1 to +1.

 Sample output is:

 ```cmd